Anseriformes: Taxonomy

 The Anseriformes and the Galliformes (pheasants, etc.) belong to a common group, the Galloanserae.
 They are the most primitive neognathous birds, and as such they should follow the Palaeognathae (ratites and tinamous) in bird classification systems.
 Several unusual extinct families of birds like the albatross-like pseudotooth birds and the giant flightless gastornithids and mihirungs have been found to be stem-anseriforms based on common features found in the skull region, beak physiology and pelvic region.
 The genus Vegavis for a while was found to be the earliest member of the anseriform crown group but a recent 2017 paper has found it to be just outside the crown group in the family Vegaviidae.
-However, the monophyly of Vegaviidae was questioned by other researchers who described a nearly complete skull of Vegavis in 2025, supporting its placement within crown group Anseriformes.
+However, the monophyly of Vegaviidae was questioned by Torres et al. (2025) who described a nearly complete skull of Vegavis in 2025, supporting its placement within crown group Anseriformes.
+However, Irazoqui et al. (2026) who redescribed this skull suggested that Vegavis can only be confidently placed as a neognath of uncertain affinities.

 Below is the general consensus (prior to Torres et al. (2025)) of the phylogeny of anseriforms and their stem relatives.

 Systematics

-Anatidae systematics, especially regarding placement of some "odd" genera in the dabbling ducks or shelducks, is not fully resolved.
-See the Anatidae article for more information, and for alternate taxonomic approaches.
 Anatidae is traditionally divided into subfamilies Anatinae and Anserinae.
-The Anatinae consists of tribes Anatini, Aythyini, Mergini and Tadornini.
-The higher-order classification below follows a phylogenetic analysis performed by Mikko's Phylogeny Archive and John Boyd's website.
+The systematics, especially regarding placement of some "odd" genera in the dabbling ducks or shelducks, is better resolved following the genetic analysis by Buckner et al. (2018); this has led to the reassignment of many genera to different tribes to which they were traditionally assigned.
+The list below follows the AviList, which has accepted these revisions: Note that AviList only includes extant and recently extinct genera: